holidaycheck/tech-blog/_posts/2024-07-12-AB-test-evaluations-for-coders.md

 Ultimately, the statistical approach provides us with a means to get a standardized score to see how likely such a scenario could happen due to chance.
 And there is an easy way to achieve this.
 If you know how to code, use loops and a random number generator, you are good to go.

-Let's take the results for these two variants (goupA and groupB).
+Let's take the results for these two variants (groupA and groupB).
 For better illustration, we keep the number of elements per group small, but the same method can be applied to much bigger numbers (as they are typical in A/B test evaluations).
 The means for both groups are different (groupA has mean 76.75 and groupB has mean 66.67).
 The difference in their means is 10.08.
 The question is whether this difference in their means is significant.
 Put differently, how likely is it that we encounter such a difference merely by chance?

 ```python
 groupA = np.array([84, 72, 57, 71, 63, 76, 99, 91, 74, 50, 94, 90])